Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 ### why vectorize

-When looking at ways to optimize `R` code there are a hand-full of standard recommendations, one of the most common suggestions is to 'vectorize'.
+When asking about how to optimize `R` code a common suggestion is to 'vectorize'.
 A 'vectorized' function is one that has a loop-like construct written in a compiled language with a light `R` wrapper.
 There are a couple of qualities that give these functions their performance advantage.

 Data are passed to a 'vectorized' function as a vector instead of individual elements.
 Vectors in `R` are 'typed' meaning all elements must be